 After we have enjoyed the lagoon with its icebergs we will drive to our accommodation at Country Hotel Gerði.
-The rooms all have bathroom.
 Free WiFi is available in the dining room, and the restaurant uses mainly local products on the menu.
 Breakfast is included in the price.
-Images of the Country Hotels.

 We enjoy dinner upon arrival (not included in tour price).